LSEG-API-Samples/Example.RDP.DotNETCore.SymbologyConversion/README.md

 * **Universe** (required): This takes a comma-separated list of input symbols or identifiers.
 Currently, maximum input symbols in the list are **100** items.

 * **To** (optional): This takes a comma-separated list of return fields.
 If not specified the convert method returns all matching return fields.
-Please refer to  [APIDocs](https://apidocs.edp.thomsonreuters.com/Apps/ApiDocs) page for available field list and Json schema for the service.
+Please refer to  [APIDocs](https://apidocs.edp.thomsonreuters.com/Apps/ApiDocs) page for available field list and JSON schema for the service.

 ### Model

-Below is a models of GET Request and Post Request message.
+Below is a model of a GET Request and Post Request message.
 Note that the endpoint we use in this article based on the beta version of the EDP.

 #### GET REQUEST